the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-conflicts.md

 (cm-pr-conflicts)=
 # Conflict of Interest

+This section provides a context and examples of conflicts of interest in the context of research and academic publishing.

 ## Context
 Imagine if a researcher for a national institute with a secondment at a climate consulting business publishes a paper about the categorisation of a hurricane speed and suggests a re categorisation plus a novel fast-track detection with a data-driven method.
 Then, we later find out that the editor of the paper also works for the same consulting company and the solution being suggested uses the editors’ patent.